barseghyanartur/django-fobi/docs/index.rst

 In that case, along with the field values, you should be providing an additional argument named "fobi_initial_data", which doesn't have to hold a value.
-For example, if your form contains "email" and "age" field names and you want to provide initial values for those using GET arguments, you should be constructing your URL to the form in as follows:
+For example, if your form contains of fields named "email" and "age" and you want to provide initial values for those using GET arguments, you should be constructing your URL to the form as follows:

 http://127.0.0.1:8001/fobi/view/test-form/?fobi_initial_data&email=test@example.com&age=19